stefanwimmer128/core/README.md

 npm install @stefanwimmer128/core
 ```

-### Usage
+## Usage

-stefanwimmer128 core can be used with CommonJS, AMD and in the Browser.
+@stefanwimmer128/core can be used with CommonJS, AMD and in the Browser.

 ``` javascript
 /* CommonJS */